cronvel/spellcast/doc/events.md

 ### input

-* exit: [completion] emitted when the process hosting book is about to exit
+* exit: [completion] emitted when the process hosting the book is about to exit
 * end (result, data): [state,completion] emitted once the book is finished, `result` constains the outcome for *that* client.
   It can be: *end* (end, nothing special), *win*, *lost*, *draw* (this spellbook is a game and the client win/lost or it was a draw game). `data` contains end of game details, depending on the spellbook (things like score, etc).